Apple Varieties Identified by Apple Detectives

 Apples of the Past Have Stories to Tell

 Apples have been part of our past since at least the 1600s.
-In the mid-1800s, there were thousands of varieties of apples in the U.S. We know that one of Thomas Jefferson’s favorite apples was the Esopus Spitzenburg, and long ago the Snow apple, a bright red Canadian apple with snow-white flesh, gave life to what we know as the McIntosh.
+In the mid-1800s, there were thousands of varieties of apples in the U.S. We know that one of Thomas Jefferson’s favorite apples was the Esopus Spitzenburg.
+The Spitzenburg apple tree was discovered in the 1700s by an early Dutch settler of that name.
+It was found along the Hudson River in Ulster County, New York The apple made news when Thomas Jefferson ordered a dozen trees for his orchard in Monticello.
+(And you can actually still buy these trees today.

 Worried about Heritage

-Johnny Appleseed Didn’t Understand
+What Johnny Appleseed Didn’t Know

-We have all heard the story of John Chapman (1774-1845)—known as Johnny Appleseed—and how he planted apple seeds in the Mid-Atlantic states, and Illinois and Indiana.
-Whilepink apple tree he planted the seeds with care, fencing off small nurseries for the trees and leaving them in the care of neighbors, what Johnny didn’t know was that good apples must come from grafts of a tree.
-Seeds from a particular tree don’t establish a tree that gives off the same type of fruit as the original apple.
-The trees grown from seeds are more likely to give rise to what we know as crab apples.
+We have all heard the story of John Chapman (1774-1845)—known as Johnny Appleseed—and how he planted apple seeds in the Mid-Atlantic states, Illinois, and Indiana.
+He fenced off small nurseries for the seedlings and left them in the care of neighbors.
+What Johnny Appleseed didn’t know was that good apples must come from grafts of a tree.

 Share with Others!